Healthcare Providers and Services

 Key Executives for El Camino Hospital

-Vice President of Professional Corporate and Community Health Services and Chief Executive Officer of Concern
+Vice President of Corporate & Community Health Services and Chief Executive Officer of Concern

 Compensation as of Fiscal Year 2014.